 Cranberry Orange Shortbread Cookies might just be the perfect little slice and bake cookies for the holidays, I’ll be making them right through to when I snag that last bag of fresh cranberries of the season (always a sad moment!)

-we fell in love with these cranberry orange shortbread cookies at first bite
+we fell in love with cranberry orange shortbread cookies at first bite

-These unique cookies are made with fresh tart cranberries and lots of orange zest, which gives them that wonderful holiday flavor combination we’ve come to love.
-And by using fresh cranberries instead of dried, these cookies have a vivid cranberry flavor like no other I’ve tasted.
-They’ll brighten up any holiday cookie assortment.
+These unique cranberry orange shortbread cookies are made with fresh tart cranberries and lots of orange zest, which gives them that wonderful holiday flavor combination we’ve come to love.
+They have a vivid cranberry flavor in a classic buttery shortbread base.
+They’ll brighten up any holiday assortment.

 - fresh cranberries ~ this is one case where I don’t recommend frozen because they will release too much moisture into the dough.
 Could you use dried cranberries?
-Yes, but it would be a completely different cookie.
+Yes, dried cranberries will work too.

 - fresh orange zest ~ I actually used tangerine zest because I have a bowl of beauties on my counter, and tangerine has a distinctive citrus flavor that I love.